-Opened in 2014, the center features standing exhibits on ancient Jamaican arts and crafts as well as rotating displays focusing on such topics as Rastafarian culture.
+Opened in 2014, the center features standing exhibits on ancient Jamaican arts and crafts as well as rotating displays focusing on such topics as the Rastafarian culture.
 This is a great rainy day activity or a nice break from the beach to learn more about the island's rich heritage and artistic traditions.

-Jamaica and Barbados hotly contest for the title of rum capital of the Caribbean, but when in Jamaica the clear rum champ is Appleton Estate, which produces fine mixing rums as well as sublime sippers.
-It's two hours on back roads from MoBay to the estate, but once you're there you can tour the distillery, sample a variety of rums.
-The 21-year is pricey but oh, so smooth.
-You can sleep it off on the ride back to your hotel.
-(Note: the distillery is closed until November 2017 for renovations.)Continue to 9 of 11 below.
+Jamaica and Barbados hotly compete for the title of rum capital of the Caribbean, but when in Jamaica, the clear rum champ is Appleton Estate, which produces fine mixing rums as well as sublime sippers.

 Sip, Shop, and Snack in Downtown MoBay

-Driving in Jamaica has become a lot less death-defying since the country's coastal highway was completed a few years ago, but you'll still get some thrills with Island Routes' newest tour, where you'll drive your own Mini Cooper to a variety of attractions between Montego Bay and either Ocho Rios or Negril.
+Driving in Jamaica has become a lot less death-defying since the country's coastal highway was completed a few years ago, but you'll still get some thrills with an Island Routes' tour, where you'll drive your own Mini Cooper to a variety of attractions between Montego Bay and either Ocho Rios or Negril.

 Cockpit Country is Jamaica's wildest outback, a land of steep hills and deep valleys that helped escaped slaves known as Maroons elude and outlast their former masters for centuries.
-Today, this is a top ecotourism destination where you can also tour still-thriving Maroon communities.
+Today, this is a top ecotourism destination where you can also explore still-thriving Maroon communities.

 Popular activities include hiking, biking, kayaking, and exploring the top caving destination in the Caribbean.
 Check with local tour companies like Island Routes and Chukka for available half- and full-day tours of Cockpit Country.